ben-denham/lecture_notes/java/portfolio.rst

 * A private inner class can only be used within the class.
-* A public inner class can be used for object references outside of the class (with Outer.Inner), but not created outside of the class (An instance is needed for creation).
+* A public inner class can be used for object references outside of the class (with Outer.Inner), and can be created outside of the class (An instance is needed for creation).
+It can also access all instance methods of its outer class, even those declared as private.
 * A public static inner class can be created and stored outside of the class.
 * A class declared within a method can only be accessed within that method, and only in the lines following the declaration of the inner class.